Page Table of Contents

 Make sure your computer detects the newly added M.2 SSD.
 If your SSD not showing up in Windows 10, fix the issue in time.

 In general, after you connect the M.2 SSD to your computer, it won't boot from the empty new M.2 SSD.
-But there is a situation that some users will connect both the original SSD and M.2 SSD to another computer.
+But there is a situation in which some users will connect both the original SSD and M.2 SSD to another computer.
 In this case, the computer may start from the blank M.2 SSD and cannot boot.

 To avoid this kind of startup problem, you need to go to the BIOS to confirm whether your computer is booted from the original SSD.

-Whether you want to clone a system disk with Windows OS or a data disk to M.2 SSD, disk cloning can help you avoid all the tedious job of reinstalling Windows and all of your applications.
+Whether you want to clone a system disk with Windows OS or a data disk to M.2 SSD, disk cloning can help you avoid all the tedious jobs of reinstalling Windows and all of your applications.
 You can clone SSD or HDD for disk upgrade, system migration, data transfer, file backup, or some other purpose.

 EaseUS Disk Copy has a powerful cloning capacity and advanced & flexible cloning features.
 It can help you easily clone SSD to M.2 SSD without cloned HDD won't boot issue, which you might suffer while using other disk cloning tools.
 Download this software to enjoy these highlights: